 Where is the logic here?
 There is none.

-However, there are a couple of ironies: One, the story was broken not by WFSB, but by a rival, the local FOX outlet.
+There are a couple of ironies, however: One, the story was broken not by WFSB, but by a rival, the local FOX outlet.
 Two, people living in the building where the accident happened or in the 4-story building across the street could have easily taken much better photographs.
 Officers might have also accused them of interfering with a police investigation.

 “Police allowed us to get this close … to shoot video.”
 [Mike Magnoli]

 Police told Magnoli they believed the car had been speeding.
 No kidding.
-As in going like a bat out of hell down Capen Street and failing to make a left turn at the T-intersection.
+As in going like a bat out of hell down the street and failing to make a left turn at the T-intersection.

 One resident also wondered if the potholes on Main Street may have contributed to the crash.